6 King Street, Bristol

 It dates from 1665, but the present early Georgian frontage dates from about 1720.
 It is thought that the original roof had gables, similar to those seen on the neighbouring 7 and 8, which were cut back to form the hips seen today.
-The interior retains many eighteenth century features.
+The interior retains many 18th-century features.

-It has been designated by English Heritage as a grade II* listed building.
+It has been designated by English Heritage as a Grade II* listed building.

+As of 2025 it is occupied by an architectural firm.